 If you’re wondering about security in Marrakech, look no further.
-In the following guide, I’ll tell you all my tips to stay safe in Marrakech
+In the following guide, I’ll tell you all my tips on how to stay safe in Marrakech.

 Marrakech is a fascinating Moroccan city.
 It’s a destination that is full of magic, mystery, and overwhelming bustle.
 People from all over the world come to wander the small streets of this gorgeous city in search of dizzying exoticism.